 I am Reader in Comparative Politics at the University of Kent.

 I was educated at the University of Turin, where I took a Laurea in Social Sciences, at the University of Durham, where I did an MA in European Political and Economic Integration (with Distinction), and at the London School of Economics, where I was awarded a PhD in Government.

-My research explores the causes and consequences of the territorial structures of political systems, from a comparative perspective across space and time.
-It has been funded by the ESRC, the British Academy, the Swiss National Science Foundation, the Leverhulme Trust, the Fritz Thyssen Stiftung, the Forum of Federations, the Institut d’Estudis Autonòmics, Presence Switzerland, and the James Madison Charitable Trust.
+My research explores the causes and consequences of the territorial structure of political systems, from a comparative perspective across place and time.
+It has been funded by the ESRC, the British Academy, the Swiss National Science Foundation, the Leverhulme Trust, the Fritz Thyssen Stiftung, the São Paulo Research Foundation, the James Madison Charitable Trust, the Forum of Federations, Presence Switzerland, and the Institut d’Estudis Autonòmics.

 I provide consultancy services to public and private bodies.
-I have advised the UK Cabinet Office, the UK Foreign and Commonwealth Office, the House of Commons, the House of Lords, the Senate of Spain, the Scottish Parliament, the City of London Corporation, and the Embassy of Switzerland in the UK.
-I have collaborated with organisations such as the OECD, the Forum of Federations, Switzerland’s Conference of Cantonal Governments, and think tanks including Chatham House and the Konrad Adenauer Stiftung.
+I have advised the UK Cabinet Office, the UK Foreign, Commonwealth & Development Office, the House of Commons, the House of Lords, the Senate of Spain, the Scottish Parliament, the City of London Corporation, and the Embassy of Switzerland in the UK.
+I have collaborated with organisations such as the OECD, the Forum of Federations, and Switzerland’s Conference of Cantonal Governments, and think tanks including the Local Government Information Unit, the Konrad Adenauer Stiftung, Chatham House, and the Legatum Institute.

-My teaching portfolio includes a wide range of undergraduate and postgraduate modules in comparative and European politics as well as successful supervision of a number of research students.
-I have been a visiting professor at the University of Cologne and the University of Marburg in Germany, and the Autonomous University of Madrid in Spain, and given guest lectures and seminars at the universities of Barcelona Pompeu Fabra, Berne, Edinburgh, Glasgow, Krakow Jagiellonian, Lille 2, Oslo, Siena, and St Andrews, among others.
-I hold a Postgraduate Certificate in Higher Education and have been a Fellow of the Higher Education Academy, the UK professional body for university lecturers, since 2005.
+My teaching experience includes a wide range of undergraduate and postgraduate modules in comparative and European politics as well as successful supervision of a number of research students.
+I have been a visiting professor at the University of Cologne, Germany and the Autonomous University of Madrid in Spain, and given guest lectures and seminars at the universities of Barcelona Pompeu Fabra, Berlin Freie Universität, Berne, Edinburgh, Glasgow, Krakow Jagiellonian, Lille 2, Marburg, Oslo, Siena, and St Andrews, among others.
+I hold a Postgraduate Certificate in Higher Education and have been a Fellow of Advance HE, the UK professional body for university lecturers, since 2005.